DataDog/chaos-controller/docs/dns_disruption.md

 ## Forwarding non-matched requests

 Depending on your DNS setup you might need to override the DNS server and/or instruct the controller to forward requests to kube-dns.
-See the [advanced installation guide](installation.md#dns-resolution).
+See the `dnsDisruption` section of the [helm chart](../chart/values.yaml).

 ## Manual cleanup instructions